Cold molecules in HI 21cm absorbers across redshifts 0.1-4: Discussion

-For \pks\ one possibility is that only the radio `core' is responsible for the absorption detected at cm and mm wavelengths.
+For \pks\ one possibility is that only the radio ``core'' is responsible for the absorption detected at cm and mm wavelengths.
 The \hi\ absorption consists of two components separated by $\sim$200\,\kms\ and CO absorption is coincident only with the secondary weaker component (Fig.~\ref{fig:assocvel}).
-Assuming complete coverage of the radio `core' for the total integrated columns of the atomic and molecular gas and $T_{\rm s}$ = 1000\,K, we estimate the CO-to-\hi\ column density ratio, $N$(CO)/$N$(\hi) = $3\times10^{-6}$ i.e., $N(H_2)$/$N$(\hi) = $3\times10^{-2}$.
-Alternatively, it is also possible that only the CO and secondary \hi\ absorption component are originating from the gas in the front of radio `core'.
+Assuming complete coverage of the radio core for the total integrated columns of the atomic and molecular gas, and $T_{\rm s}$ = 1000\,K, we estimate the CO-to-\hi\ column-density ratio, $N$(CO)/$N$(\hi) = $3\times10^{-6}$ , which means $N(H_2)$/$N$(\hi) = $3\times10^{-2}$.
+Alternatively, it is also possible that only the CO and secondary \hi\ absorption components are originating from the gas in front of the radio core.
 The molecular to \hi\ column density ratio would then be a factor of two higher.
-The deeper \hi\ absorption component would then correspond to the gas in the front of weaker radio components associated with the jet and the lobe.
-The projected distance of this gas component would at least be a few 100\,pc from the `core', explaining the absence of CO absorption at the corresponding velocities.
+The deeper \hi\ absorption component would then correspond to the gas in front of the weaker radio components associated with the jet and the lobe.
+The projected distance of this gas component would be at least a few hundred parsecs from the core, which would explain the absence of CO absorption at the corresponding velocities.